FCJ-DNTU/000016-deploy-app-ecs/content/1-introduction/_index.md

 - **Connect ECS to RDS** so the application can securely and efficiently access the database.

 With ECS, you can leverage features like **Auto Scaling** to ensure your application is always ready to handle increased traffic without worrying about managing the infrastructure.

-Get ready to launch your application into a production environment with ECS, where everything from deployment to management and scaling becomes simpler and more powerful than ever!